 How much are foster parents paid?

 Foster parent payments vary depending on the agency or local authority you choose.
-Our foster parents typically receive a £26,000 fostering allowance per year for each child – and £29,000 if they’re based in London – most of which is tax-free.
+Our foster parents can receive up to £28,000 fostering allowance per year for each child – and £30,500 if they’re based in London – most of which is tax-free.

-In addition, they also receive a variety of benefits, such as a holiday and summer activity allowance, special events and gifts, and access to our exclusive rewards platform, where they can find hundreds of incredible discounts on family experiences and stores across the UK.
+In addition, they also receive a variety of benefits, such as a holiday and summer activity allowance, school holiday and clothing payments, and access to our exclusive rewards platform, where they can find hundreds of incredible discounts on family experiences and stores across the UK.

 Fostering allowance breakdown

 The weekly fostering payment is broken down into two key elements:

 - Cost of the child – including food, clothing, utilities, transport, pocket money, outings and activities.

 - Professional fee - to recognise the professionalism of a foster parent and reward them for their skills, hard work and commitment to caring for a vulnerable child.

 Ongoing personal development is important to our foster parents and so we designed a payment structure that rewards continuous professional growth.
 Find out more about each of our payment tiers below.

 You'll start your fostering career with ISP on our core payment tier until you've completed 12 months of fostering and all core training, or you’ve transferred as an experienced foster parent from another agency or local authority.